 Aligned with state and common core standards, the Albright-Knox’s educational approach will introduce you to how art can ignite curiosity, foster critical-thinking skills, and help you to think creatively about interdisciplinary links to your curriculum.

-Starting in early 2020, the museum will offer quarterly workshops to active Pre-K–12 teachers and administrators at Albright-Knox Northland, a project space at 612 Northland Avenue in Buffalo.
-These workshops will use artworks on view and reproductions of artworks from the museum’s collection to inspire curriculum development and encourage critical and creative thinking in student learning using Visual Thinking Strategies.
+Our Educators' Workshops for active Pre-K–12 teachers and administrators use artworks on view and reproductions of artworks from the museum’s collection to inspire curriculum development and encourage critical and creative thinking in student learning using Visual Thinking Strategies.

 In these free monthly presentations just for educators, we will explore contemporary artists from the Albright-Knox’s collection and public art projects for curriculum inspiration.
 Join us for discussions on how contemporary artists are exploring what it means to be a citizen in the 21st century and how those themes might engage students in virtual and in-person learning.